asehmi/fastapi-wrapper-apiness/README.md

 ## Why I implemented this?

-- To enhance and extend some internal Oxford Economics (OE) tools, e.g., [Modelit](https://github.com/OxfordEconomics/Streamlit-Projects/tree/master/Modelit) project [available to OE clients only, sorry!] so that [MDL-generated data exports](https://www.oxfordeconomics.com/techlabs/mdl-use-case-automating-model-solutions) can enjoy some _apiness_ `:-)`
-- An easy way to expose _Excel-Files-as-Databases_ with a _REST API_ so they can be queried in `Streamlit`, and other apps such as `Power BI`, `Tableau` and `Jupyter Notebooks`
+- As an easy way to expose _Excel-Files-as-Databases_ with a _REST API_ so they can be queried in `Streamlit`, and other apps such as `Power BI`, `Tableau` and `Jupyter Notebooks`
 - It can be useful for mocking data sources in CI/CD testing pipelines
 - To experiment with [FastAPI](https://fastapi.tiangolo.com/), which has gained much attention and enterprise adoption (e.g. Microsoft)

-## Value of SQL Model DBs to OE?
+## Value of SQL Model DBs

-- Command line tooling lends itself to pipeline batch automation working with OE's economic model bases
+- Command line tooling lends itself to pipeline batch automation when working data models
-- Enables OE staff to use a standard, high performance and scalable data format and query language.
-This makes for a more flexible and efficient workflow than can be achieved using OE's native model database tools
 - SQL databases are portable across multiple device form factors and operating systems.
 This is especially true of SQLite databases.
 - SQL databases are easily shared on local, cloud and edge data networks
 - SQL databases are better for data analytics and visualization tasks, e.g. direct connectors in Power BI & Tableau
-- Ability to store multiple model bases in a single SQL database, e.g. multiple scenarios or model vintages can be stored in one SQL database
+- Ability to store multiple data snapshots in a single SQL database, e.g. multiple modelling scenarios (vintages) can be stored in one SQL database
 - It's easy to export data to multiple target formats from a SQL DB using commonly available tools and programming languages, e.g. [DB Browser for SQLite](https://sqlitebrowser.org/)
-- Can be used to augment model data exports from OE's Online Global Economic Model (SkyMod) API
+- Can be used to augment existing data APIs with ad-hoc querying

 ---